California Apartment Accident Lawyers

 Accidents may also occur due to the building’s lack of structural integrity.
 Some issues commonly seen in apartments are:

 The responsible party for any accident caused by these problems will depend on the specific circumstances.
 Landlords may be found liable if they were negligent in performing the needed repairs and maintenance.
-The contractor may also have liability if they cut corners when building the apartment.
+The contractor may also be liable if they cut corners when building the apartment.

 Parking Lot Incidents

 Residents may also get into an accident in the apartment’s parking lot.
-They can get injured in a car collision, trip-and-fall incident, or falling debris from construction.
+They can get injured in a car collision, a trip-and-fall incident, or from falling debris from construction.

 If the accident is due to negligence, the victim can pursue compensation from the responsible party.
-Landlords may have liability if they fail to provide adequate security, lighting, and signage in the parking lot.
+Landlords may be liable if they fail to provide adequate security, lighting, and signage in the parking lot.

 Apartment Fires